Life0fBrian/Anycubic-i3-Mega-IDEX-mod/README.md

 - 2023-04-21: Upload of print heads STLs
 - 2023-05-22: Upload of left and right X axis mounts and respective motor mounts
 - 2023-05-28: Replaced X axis mounts with v2 versions and corrected linear bearing diameter (reference Anycubic i3 Mega model was wrong here)
+- 2023-06-16: Updated right motor mount (more rigid pulley stand off) and added mod for Y axis tensioner for use of original bed/linear rails.